Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Introduction

 \section{Introduction}

 Monte Carlo Tree Search (MCTS) is a widely used online planning algorithm.
 Its anytime nature, ability to plan from the present state, and requirement for only sample-based access to the transition and reward functions have lead to successful applications in practical domains with large state and action spaces~\citep{silver2010monte,silver2016mastering}.
 MCTS relies on the quality of simulation returns, which poses challenges for identifying strong actions when only limited time or simulation budgets are available.
-Root-parallel MCTS~\cite{cazenave2007parallelization}, which performs independent MCTS runs with different random initializations and aggregates results to yield the final action, improves performance over single thread MCTS especially in low time or computation budgets.

-Determining the best way to aggregate results in root-parallel MCTS remains an important challenge, particularly in continuous actions domains.
+Many existing works \citep{sokota2021monte,silver2016mastering, cazenave2015generalized} focus on modifying the original sampling mechanism to improve the performance of single-threaded MCTS.
+Root-parallel MCTS, however, provides a complementary direction: by aggregating the results of multiple independent MCTS threads, it can naturally leverage state-of-the-art advances developed for individual MCTS variants.
+This aggregation strategy offers a flexible and powerful framework that allows different MCTS variants to contribute according to their respective strengths.
+Despite its potential, this direction remains largely underexplored.

+Root-parallel MCTS can generate a large amount of data from multiple parallel trees.
+However, designing an effective aggregation mechanism to choose the final action based on this data remains a crucial problem.
+This challenge is particularly pronounced in continuous action domains.
 Unlike in domains with discrete actions, each sampled action is unique, rendering the typical Majority Voting~\citep{soejima2010evaluating} approach inapplicable.
 Adopting the action with highest return (Max) and visit count (Most Visited) across the threads are sensible baseline strategies.
-State-of-the-art methods aim to exploit the relationships among the returns of individual actions~\citep{kurzer2020parallelization}.
+Furthermore, state-of-the-art methods aim to exploit the relationships among the returns of individual actions~\citep{kurzer2020parallelization}.
 Intuitively, when starting from the same state, similar actions (e.g., as quantified by a distance metric) will drive the agent towards similar subsequent states, which in turn increases the likelihood of obtaining similar simulation returns compared to completely different actions.

-However, important limitations remain.
-Firstly, such methods lack a mechanism for interpolating between sampled actions.
-While the returns of actions will influence those of nearby ones as quantified by the distance metric, the methods cannot output actions that were not trialed in the tree, a significant downside in action spaces with meaningful structure.
-Secondly, the benefit of such approaches relative to single thread MCTS and simple baselines remains unclear.
-Currently, a thorough evaluation of aggregation strategies for root-parallel MCTS is lacking in the literature.